-Florida law requires child support for children of either unmarried couples or separated or divorced couples.
+Florida law requires child support for children of unmarried parents, separated parents and divorced parents.
 In cases of unmarried parents, a mother seeking child support must establish the father’s paternity through a DNA test.
-Once established, the father is obligated to provide the child with financial support.
+Once paternity is established, the father is obligated to provide the child with financial support.

-These calculations also account for which party provides the child with health insurance and day care or after-school care.
+These calculations also account for which party provides the child with health insurance and daycare or after-school care.
 These expenses are factored into the child support payment so that even though one party may make these payments, the total cost is shared between both parties.
-Other factors taken into consideration include the amount of time each parent will spend with the child and if the child has any special needs.
+Other factors taken into consideration include the amount of time each parent will spend with the child and whether the child has any special needs.

-In the state of Florida, a failure to pay child support is not a viable reason to deny visitation rights.
-Even if child support payments are owed, the court will not permit denial of visitation.
-The court considers child support obligations and visitation rights separate issues, which means payments for child support can be ensured through other means while allowing visitation to continue.
-If child support is not paid, the parent can file a motion with the court to enforce payment of the monies owed.
+The court considers child support obligations and visitation rights to be separate issues.
+In other words, payments for child support can be ensured through specific means while allowing visitation to continue.
+If child support is not paid, the parent who should be receiving support can file a motion with the court to enforce payment of the moneys owed.

 The court may garnish the other parent’s wages or IRS refunds, or force the sale of certain assets to ensure child support is paid.
 Under more extreme circumstances, the parent owing money may be placed in jail until the payments are made.
 Florida courts take unpaid child support seriously, as the obligation often falls onto taxpayers.

 Contact Our Firm To Discuss Your Child Support Questions With An Attorney

 We will be happy to answer all of your questions about child support and parenting plans.
 Call us at 863-578-4755 or send us an email to request a time to meet with a lawyer for a free consultation.